-Abstract - In this paper, we investigate the need for well-suited remote communication architectures to address communication issues in mobile agent environments.
+Abstract.
+In this paper, we investigate the need for well-suited remote communication architectures to address communication issues in mobile agent environments.
 We study the implication of mobility for agent architectures - specifically, ways in which the architecture may facilitate agent communication.
 We present an architecture for inter-agent communication suitable for remote messaging, agent monitoring, agent tracing, and agent debugging for mobile agent environments.
 The architecture allows for the dynamic adaptation of communication components.
 It provides for a seamless and continuous active communication during the agent migration process.
-We have implemented an agent framework simulator that conforms to all these requirements.
-The paper presents the results illustrating the framework dynamic behavior.